zulip/zulip/docs/testing/testing-with-casper.md

 ### Remote debugging

-Casper.js (via PhantomJS) has support for remote debugging.
+CasperJS (via PhantomJS) has support for remote debugging.
 However, it is not perfect.
 Here are some steps for using it and gotchas you might want to know; you'll likely also want to read the section on writing tests (below) if you get stuck, since the advice on how to write